Chart Color Schemes

 Health performance in Harvey is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Harvey faces significant health challenges, with common health conditions prevalent across younger and older age cohorts.
+Harvey faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.

-Approximately 54% of Harvey's total population (~2,047 people) have private health cover.
-The most common medical conditions are arthritis (10.0%) and mental health issues (7.1%).
-Sixty-seven point three percent of residents declare themselves completely clear of medical ailments, compared to 66.4% across the Rest of WA.
-Harvey has 22.5% of residents aged 65 and over (849 people), higher than the 17.6% in the Rest of WA.
-Health outcomes among seniors present challenges broadly in line with the general population's health profile.
+Private health cover rate is high at approximately 54%, covering about 2,031 people.
+The most common medical conditions are arthritis (affecting 10.0% of residents) and mental health issues (7.1%).
+A total of 67.3% of residents report no medical ailments, compared to 66.4% in the rest of WA.
+In Harvey, 22.5% of residents are aged 65 and over (842 people), higher than the 17.6% in Rest of WA.
+Health outcomes among seniors present challenges, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health